Aug4

 Adult obesity has nearly doubled in the U.S. in 16 years.
-Obesity-related quality of life has been nearly cut in half (using QALYs, which Eddie Lawlor and I showed had ethical challenges but predicted the health care financing problems we’re having now).
+Obesity-related quality of life has been nearly cut in half (using QALYs, which Eddie Lawlor and I showed had ethical challenges and predicted the health care financing problems we’re having now).

 Over the past four years, the supermarket price of the most nutrient-dense (read: most nutritious, in a good way) foods increased 29.2 percent.
 Those least nutrient-dense rose by 16.1 percent.
 Dr Dresnowski has been on this from early on.